 The Examination Board for this course is OCR.

 Geology is a practical subject and there will be several opportunities to undertake fieldwork.
-This will occur on day trips as well as a residential visit.
-All specialist equipment is provided by the department.
+This will include a week-long residential at the Lochranza Field Centre on the Isle of Arran, Scotland, as well as day trips including visits to the Natural History Museum, London.